EmmanuelChristianos/EmmanuelChristianos.github.io/docs/blog/networking.md

 The core is where the light beams travel through, the coating, strength member and jacket are mainly for protection.
 However the cladding is important.
 Cladding can vary in thickness, a thicker cladding produces a softer refraction of the light beams when they bounce off the core walls.
 Conversely a thinner cladding produces harsher refractions of light that bounce at sharper angles.

-Different thickness of cladding are used for different modes of fibre.
+Different thickness of cladding are used for different modes of fiber.
 The two modes are:
 1. Single Mode
-2. Multimode
+2. Multi-mode

 Single Mode uses a laser to send the light pulses resulting in a much tighter focus in the ray of light.
 The single mode is better for sending data across longer distances, this mode is what you would likely see being used in the trans-ocean cables.
-It doesn’t bounce off the edges anywhere near as much as multimode does and only generally occurs when there are curves in the cables which are natural and are subject to the terrain with which these cables are being placed.
+It doesn’t bounce off the edges anywhere near as much as multi-mode does and only generally occurs when there are curves in the cables which are natural and are subject to the terrain with which these cables are being placed.

-Multimode uses LEDs to send the light pulses resulting in a less focused beam compared to the single mode fibre.
-Within multimode fibre you have ‘Single Step’ and ‘Graded Index’, they each describe different fibre core properties which results in outcomes with varying pros and cons for each.
+Multi-mode uses LEDs to send the light pulses resulting in a less focused beam compared to the single mode fiber.
+Within multi-mode fiber you have ‘Single Step’ and ‘Graded Index’, they each describe different fiber core properties which results in outcomes with varying pros and cons for each.
 Step index was created first and is slower than graded index.
-Graded index is what is commonly used know to transfer data short distances with a range of a few km’s to and from local ISPs.
+Graded index is what is commonly used know to transfer data short distances with a range of a few KM’s to and from local ISPs.

 ###### Satellite Radio
 {: .fs-4}

-Satellite Radio as explained in the  [How Does a ISP provide me with access to the internet](How-does-a-ISP-provide-me-with-access-to-the-internet?) uses three satellites to receive and send data through radio waves to and from customers and ISPs.
+Satellite Radio as explained in the  [How Does a ISP provide me with access to the Internet](#how-does-a-isp-provide-me-with-access-to-the-internet){:.fs-4 .md-0 .mr-0} section uses three satellites to receive and send data through radio waves to and from customers and ISPs.
 Satellites can communicate with each other in space as well to receive data from one location in the earth and send it to a vastly different location.

 ###### Terrestrial Radio (3g, 4g, LTE, and 5g)
 {: .fs-4}

+Terrestrial Radio waves are simply waves that propagate within the earths atmosphere.
+They aren't directed towards satellites but rather directed to and from cell towers, which is why when individuals use this method of data transfer to connect to the Internet they often call it cellular.
+The different categories for Terrestrial radio in relation to internet data transfer are:

+1. 1g (not used anymore)
+2. 2g (not used anymore)
+3. 3g (still used)
+4. 4g (most prevalent)
+5. 5g (near future)

+Each generation transfers data by encoding that data into radio waves, however each generation increase comes with less latency and higher access speeds.

+#### Packet Switched Networks
+{: .fs-6 .fw-400 .d-block}

+Coming

+##### Store-and-forward Transmission
+{: .fs-4}

+Coming

+##### What are Forwarding Tables
+{: .fs-4 }

+Coming

+#### Circuit Switched Networks
+{: .fs-6 .fw-400 .d-block}

+Coming

+##### Multiplexing in Circuit-Switched Networks
+{: .fs-4}

+Coming

+#### Packet vs Circuit switching
+{: .fs-6 .fw-400 .d-block}

+Coming

 </div>